Hillside House mammal species list

 red fox | Scats found on the meadow etc 2014, 2015.
 Persecuted in East Anglia. |

 badger | One dead on A1065 road 300 metres from plot, towards East Raynham (opposite Horseshoe Plantation).
 Another dead on A1065 15/05/2017, this time near to Wensum Pools.
+A common wasp (Vespula vulgaris) nest was excavated almost certainly by badger on the meadow in 2024.
 Tracks are sometimes found on the meadow. |

 stoat | Appears erratically, perhaps present all year.
 The main prey of this species here seems to be rabbits, though rodents and other small mammals are also taken.
 Also recorded as prey are woodpigeon and stock dove. |

-weasel | Appears erratically, possibly present all year.
-One spent around 100 minutes in the vicinity of H.H. kitchen 08/03/2015.
-Carried two rodents (probably bank voles) to a possible nest nearby. |
+weasel | Weasels appear erratically, and may possibly be present all year.
+One spent around 100 minutes in the vicinity of Hillside House kitchen 08/03/2015.
+This one carried two rodents (probably bank voles) to a possible nest nearby. |

-otter | A single record on the Carr Stream, 2018-03-28. |
+otter | A single sight record on the Carr Stream, 2018-03-28.
+Tracks or spraints are also sometimes found. |

 muntjac | Present in nearby woodland and seen quite frequently, usually on the meadow, also in Hillside House garden.
 This is another introduced mammal species, originating from Woburn in the 20th century.
-A pregnant female was seen to eat several plant species in 2021, including yew (hedge), bluebells and red campion. |
+A pregnant female was seen to eat several plant species in 2021, including yew (hedge), bluebells and red campion.
+At the time the Google Earth pictures were taken (probably autumn 2017), deer were coming on to the meadow from the east, via at least three distinct paths.
+Fences installed by Raynham Estate make this less likely now but tracks of muntjac and occasionally roe deer are still to be seen on paths. |

 Chinese water deer | Female recorded by trailcam on track near Top Blackthorn 2024. |